-Scheme Description When it runs Age group (between the ages of) Referral process Easter and Summer Groups - Challengers Offers group activities for children and young people with disabilities School holidays 4-18yrs Contact Challengers directly Saturday Groups - Challengers Offers group activities for children and young people with disabilities Saturday 4-18yrs Contact Challengers directly AFC specialist water sports - Albany Park Offers fun water sports 2 terms 12 -18yrs Contact Albany Park directly Buddy project Young person is matched with a buddy (volunteer) and they meet for two hours every fortnight for activities to enhance life skills, travel safety and build social skills All year 14- 18yrs Contact Richmond AID directly Aiming High Home and Community Support Offers one-to-one support to enable children and young people to access mainstream activities All year 0-18yrs Parent or professional to complete application.
+Scheme Description When it runs Age group (between the ages of) Referral process Accessibility Easter and Summer Groups - Challengers Offers group activities for children and young people with disabilities School holidays 4 to 17 years Contact Challengers directly.
+Further information can be found using the search tool on the AfC Local Offer Wheelchair accessible Saturday Groups - Challengers Offers group activities for children and young people with disabilities Saturday 4 to 17 years Contact Challengers directly.
+Further information can be found using the search tool on the AfC Local Offer Wheelchair accessible AfC specialist water sports - Albany Outdoors Offers fun water sports 2 terms (April to October) 12 to 17 years Contact Albany Outdoors directly.
+Further information can be found using the search tool on the AfC Local Offer Richmond and Kingston BuddyUp Scheme Young person is matched with a buddy (volunteer) and they meet for two hours every fortnight for activities to enhance life skills, travel safety and build social skills All year 14 to 17 years Contact Richmond AID directly.
+Further information can be found using the search tool on the AfC Local Offer Wheelchair accessible (changeable locations)

+Aiming High Home and Offers one-to-one support to enable All year 0 to 17 Parent to complete Wheelchair Community Support children and young people to access mainstream activities years application.
 Will be considered by a panel.
-Application form can be found on the Local Offer: www.afcinfo.org.uk/local_offer

-Activity Fund Families of children and young people with disabilities can apply for individual funding for activities and holidays Annual 0-18yrs Parent or professional to complete application.
+Online application form can be found on the Local Offer accessible Activity Fund Families of children and young people with disabilities can apply for individual funding for activities and holidays up to £140 per financial year per eligible child Annual 0 to 17 years Parent or professional to complete application.
 Will be considered by a panel.
-Application form can be found on the Local Offer: www.afcinfo.org.uk/local_offer Additional Support Funding Funding for additional support for young people with disabilities to attend mainstream activities Annual 0- 18yrs Further information can be found using the search tool on the AfC Local Offer: www.afcinfo.org.uk/local_offer Energise Activities organised for specific age groups and where possible provider facilitates friendship groups Holidays 5-8yrs Further information can be found using the search tool on the AfC Local Offer: www.afcinfo.org.uk/local_offer Energise + Activities organised for specific age groups and where possible provider facilitates friendship groups Holidays 9-15yrs Further information can be found using the search tool on the AfC Local Offer: www.afcinfo.org.uk/local_offer Swimming Lessons Holiday swimming lessons on a one-to-one or group sessions Holidays 0-18yrs Further information can be found using the search tool on the AfC Local Offer: www.afcinfo.org.uk/local_offer
+Application form can be found on the Local Offer Wheelchair accessible Additional Support Funding Funding for additional support for young people with disabilities to attend mainstream activities Annual 0 to 17 years Further information can be found using the search tool on the AfC Local Offer Wheelchair accessible Energise Kingston Activities organised for specific age groups and where possible provider facilitates friendship groups Half terms only (February, May, October) 5 to 8 years Further information can be found using the search tool on the AfC Local Offer Wheelchair accessible Energise+ Kingston Activities organised for specific age groups and where possible provider facilitates friendship groups Half terms only (February, May, October) 9 to 15 years Further information can be found using the search tool on the AfC Local Offer Wheelchair accessible Energise Richmond Mencap Activities organised for children and young people with mild to moderate Learning Disabilities, Social Communication Conditions, ADHD and other additional needs.
+Half terms only (February, May, October) 8 to 17 years Further information can be found using the search tool on the AfC Local Offer Wheelchair accessible